ICT usage in households

 The survey is a social survey where interviews lay the basis for the statistics.
 The interviews were until 2019 done as a part of Statistics Norway’s Omnibus survey.
 The survey is from 2020 a stand-alone survey, which means that those who are interviewed are only asked about the use of ICT.

-The data collection was until 2019 mainly done by telephone interviews.
+The data collection was until 2019 done by telephone interviews.
 In 2020 it was also possible to answer the survey via a web-questionnaire.
 From 2021 the data collection is mainly done via a web-questionnaire, with the option of answering via telephone interview for those who prefer it.

-PC is in use during the telephone interview process.
-The questions are read and registered directly on the PC screen.
-In that way the possibilities of asking the wrong questions are reduced.
-The answers are easier to control due to pre-programmed limits for valid answers.
+The interviewer uses a PC during the telephone interview.
+The questions are read from the screen, and the answers are registered directly.
+This reduces the possibility of asking the questions incorrectly.
+The answers are also easier to control with set rules for valid answers.

 The interviewers and all the others who works at Statistics Norway has obligation to maintain secrecy.
-Statistics Norway will never publish or spread information about what each individual has answered.
+Statistics Norway will never publish or spread information about what an individual has answered.